Saturday, October 15, 2011

 Evil Dead getting remade potentially has the same effect.
 Horror nerds and wannabe horror nerds act all butt hurt over it, and the 14 year old twilight and saw crowd flock to the theatre to watch the younger better looking ash stumble through some aborted script viewed through that fucking awful looking blue tinged lens that every horror remake seems to get put through.

-Now there is a part of me that wants to be excited for th
+Now there is a part of me that wants to be excited for this.
+Its Evil Dead after all, i have a tattoo from the dvd art of evil dead 2, my all time favorite movie.

-is.
+Now there is a part of me that wants to be excited for this.
 Its Evil Dead after all, i have a tattoo from the dvd art of evil dead 2, my all time favorite movie.

 I prefer to take the high road in instances of remakes, giving them the benefit of the doubt and being cautiously optimistic.
 And in this case I'm sure I'll come around....eventually.